immutables/immutables.github.io/functional.md

 ### Generate functions and predicates

 With `org.immutables:func`, you can easily generate Guava `Function`s and `Predicate`s for field access without the clutter.
-Special class `*Functions` is generated and provides function and predicates instances.
+Special class `*Functions` is generated and provides function and predicate instances.

 ```java
 @Value.Immutable